lad/giddy/README.md

 Installation
 ------------

-To install giddy download installer/giddy.vmb (or the whole package).
-Then
+To install giddy, download `installer/giddy.vmb` or clone the whole repository, though you only need `giddy.vmb`.
+Then run the vimball:

     vim installer/giddy.vmb
     :so %